 The Systems Perspective Gap

-Once fact-based emissions-focused building policies are in place, policymakers’ next challenge will be to aggressively reduce emissions from existing buildings, not just new projects or buildings undergoing major renovations.
-This larger challenge also points to another gap, what I call the systems perspective gap.
+Once fact-based, emissions-focused building policies are in place, policymakers’ next challenge will be to aggressively reduce emissions from existing buildings, not just new projects or buildings undergoing major renovations.
+This larger challenge also points to another gap, which I call the systems perspective gap.

 Buildings may be a large source of emissions, but not all of the solutions will reside within those buildings.
 Increasing efficiency and on-site energy sources are commendable.
 However, building energy-efficient and self-sufficient buildings is easier in low-density areas characterized by lower land costs, lower built forms, fewer constraints on building orientation, and a large ratio of on-site energy sources to building size.
 It’s an entirely different challenge in dense urban areas with costly land, less space, greater constrains on orientation, and a lower ratio of energy sources to energy uses.